 From the Fuel Display, press the RST FUEL Softkey.
-This also resets the displayed fuel remaining (GAL REM) to zero.
+This resets the displayed fuel remaining (GAL REM) to 50 gallons (or 76.4 gallons if optional aux fuel tanks are installed).
+The fuel used (GAL USED) is reset to zero.